-It is the policy of the Holmes School District that all of its students and school employees have an educational setting that is safe, secure, and free from dating violence and abuse.
+It is the policy of the \\\\\ School District that all of its students and school employees have an educational setting that is safe, secure, and free from dating violence and abuse.
 The District shall not tolerate dating violence and abuse of any kind.
 Dating violence or abuse by any student is prohibited on school property, during any school related or school sponsored program or activity, or during school sponsored transportation.

+XIII.
 Definitions

 - A. Teen dating violence is a pattern of emotional, verbal, sexual, or physical abuse used by one person in a current or past intimate relationship to exert power and control over another when one or both of the partners is a teenager. - B. Abuse is mistreatment which may include insults, coercion, social sabotage, sexual harassment, threats and/or acts of physical or sexual abuse.
 The abusive partner uses this pattern of violent and coercive behavior to gain power and maintain control over the dating partner.
+This may also include abuse, harassment, and stalking via electronic devices such as cell phones and computers, and harassment through a third party, and may be physical, mental, or both.

-II.
+XIV.
 Reporting Teen Dating Violence or Abuse

-- A. The principal or designee shall be responsible for receiving complaints alleging violations of this policy. - B. All school employees are required to report alleged violations of this policy to the principal or designee. - C. All other members of the school community, including students, parents as defined by Florida Statutes, volunteers, and visitors are encouraged to report any act that may be a violation of this policy anonymously or in person to the principal or designee. - D. The principal shall establish and prominently publicize to students, staff, volunteers, and parents how a report of dating violence and abuse may be filed either in person or anonymously and how this report will be acted upon. - E. The victim of teen dating violence or abuse, anyone who witnesses an act of dating violence or abuse, and anyone who has credible information that an act of dating violence and abuse has taken place may file a report of dating violence and abuse.
+- A. The principal or designee shall be responsible for receiving complaints alleging violations of this policy. - B. All school employees are required to report alleged violations of this policy to the principal or designee. - C. In addition to reporting the incident to the principal or designee, if a district employee or agent has reason to suspect that an alleged violation of this policy might constitute a crime, the district employee or agent shall also immediately report the complaint to law enforcement.
+Any uncertainty regarding whether an alleged violation might constitute a crime must be resolved in favor of reporting the incident to law enforcement. - D. All other members of the school community, including students, parents as defined by Florida Statutes, volunteers, and visitors are encouraged to report any act that may be a violation of this policy anonymously or in person to the principal or designee.

-- F. Submission of a good faith complaint or report of teen dating violence or abuse will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments. - G. Any written or oral report of an act of dating violence and abuse shall be considered an official means of reporting such act(s).
-Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report. - H. Incidents of teen dating violence and abuse shall be filed within ten (10) school days of the alleged incident or having knowledge of the incident.
+- E. In cases involving an alleged perpetrator who is of adult age and an alleged teen victim, certain suspicions of abuse must be reported to the Florida Abuse Hotline (1-800-962-2873) or local law enforcement pursuant to Section 39.201, Florida Statutes. - F. The principal shall establish and prominently publicize to students, staff, volunteers, and parents how a report of dating violence and abuse may be filed either in person or anonymously and how this report will be acted upon. - G. The victim of teen dating violence or abuse, anyone who witnesses an act of dating violence or abuse, and anyone who has credible information that an act of dating violence and abuse has taken place may file a report of dating violence and abuse. - H. Submission of a good faith complaint or report of teen dating violence or abuse will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments.
+Appropriate remedial action will be pursued for persons found to have wrongfully and intentionally accused another of an act of dating violence or abuse. - I. Any written or oral report of an act of dating violence and abuse shall be considered an official means of reporting such act(s).
+Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report. - J. Incidents of teen dating violence and abuse shall be filed within ten (10) school days of the alleged incident or having knowledge of the incident.

-III.
+XV.
 Investigations